angie-framework/angie-log/README.md

 Log.error('test');
 ```

-### About
-Angie Log is designed as an extremely lightweight logging utility for NodeJS which will:
-* Prettify the terminal output using the [Chalk](https://www.npmjs.com/package/chalk "Chalk") package
-* Provide utilities for printing useful and informative terminal output
-* Create asynchronously written, non-blocking log files to maintain said useful and informative output based on well-defined JS log levels

 For a list of Frequently Asked Questions, please see the [FAQ](https://github.com/benderTheCrime/angie-log/blob/master/FAQ.md "FAQ") and the [CHANGELOG](https://github.com/benderTheCrime/angie-log/blob/master/CHANGELOG.md "CHANGELOG") for an up to date list of changes.
 Contributors to this Project are outlined in the [CONTRIBUTORS](https://github.com/benderTheCrime/angie-log/blob/master/CONTRIBUTORS.md "CONTRIBUTORS") file.

 ### Angie
-Please see the [site](http://benderthecrime.github.io/angie/) for news, a quickstart guide, and documentation and the [CHANGELOG](https://github.com/benderTheCrime/angie/blob/master/CHANGELOG.md) for an up to date list of changes.
+Please see the [site](http://benderthecrime.github.io/angie/) for information about the project, a quickstart guide, and documentation and the [CHANGELOG](https://github.com/benderTheCrime/angie/blob/master/CHANGELOG.md) for an up to date list of changes.